How do I know that I am doing the right thing for my child?

-Over many years I have been asked as a Family Law Attorney, “I allowed the other parent to take our child when I should not have, now what do I do?”
+Over many years as a Family Law Attorney, I have heard questions like, “I allowed the other parent to take our child when I should not have, now what do I do?”
 This kind of situation arises when a parent may think that he or she is doing the right thing in allowing the other parent to have contact with the child and is being a ‘good parent' by doing so.
 How should a parent react to this if the other parent is not a ‘safe' parent.
 This mistake in judgment in letting the other parent have the child is usually compounded when the other parent refuses to return the child or takes the child out of the state and now the intention of a ‘good deed' becomes quite a mess!
 Most judges recognize the urgency in protecting children in these kinds of situations.

 It is assumed that any person would act as a ‘good parent' because our basic human nature dictates this to be so.
 BUT just because someone is a ‘parent' does not mean that they are inherently a safe, level-headed person.
 Good/Safe/Balanced parenting begins when decisions are made that are consistent with protecting children from known harm or danger.
 These types of judgements require more than simply common sense.
 For example, we expect that a parent will know it is necessary to put child safety locks on kitchen doors, use child safety seats in vehicles and place poisons and other household chemicals out of the reach of young children.
 However, not all parents ‘know' these types of situations could present potential harm.
 There are thousands of examples of the ways that parents must always safeguard their children from harmful or dangerous situations, including who they expose their children to.

-The #1 rule is to obtain a Court Order that describes all parenting time!
+The #1 rule is to obtain a Court Order which describes all parenting time

 It is always best to obtain a Court Order which will specifically define each Parties' parenting time when the Parties are co-parenting and working well together.
 It becomes far more difficult, and time intensive, when parents have parenting disputes, or a parent can not demonstrate that parenting can be conducted in a safe or healthy manner.